TheWildWanderer/CSE3002-IWP/README.md

 # CSE3002-IWP
-This repo basic programs on HTML & CSS
+This repo contains basic programs on HTML & CSS